Al Schmitt

 Find your favorite star on the Hollywood Walk of Fame

-Julianne Moore Honored With Star On The Hollywood Walk Of Fame
+Daniel Radcliffe Honored With Star On The Hollywood Walk Of Fame

-Watch the complete Walk of Fame star ceremony at the end of this page.
+Watch the complete star ceremony below.

 ★★★